orionjs/orionjs/docs/schema.md

 ### private

-It is not exposed in Graphql, this attribute cannot be queried from the front.
+This attribute cannot be queried from the API, not exposed in Graphql.

 By default, all keys are not private.
 Set `private: true` to make a field private.